HHPA 140 - Concepts of Athletic Training

 A survey of marketing concepts, advertising, consumer behavior, market research, strategic planning and the marketing of sport or recreation as a consumer product.
 Prerequisites: HHPS 100.
 Junior/Senior Standing.

-HHPS 448 - Practicum I in Sport & Recreation Management
+HHPS 448 - Practicum in Sport Management

 Hours: 3